-Officials in New York have reported that 200 firefighters have now died from illnesses related to the terrorist attacks on September 11, 2001
+In July, officials in New York reported that 200 firefighters had died from illnesses related to the terrorist attacks on September 11, 2001

 .
 Richard Driscoll was named as the 200th firefighter to die from a World Trade Center-related illness.
 He served in the FDNY for 32 years and was cited for bravery five times before he retired from Engine 91 in East Harlem in 2002.